michaelpb/omnic/README.rst

 .. figure:: docs/images/admin_conversion_view.jpg
    :alt: Admin interface screenshot

-   Admin interface screenshot

 To the right of the thumbnail it has an HTML snippet (the source-code of the thumbnail to the left), and a button that will take you to the conversion graph for that type:

 .. figure:: docs/images/admin_graph_view.jpg
    :alt: Admin graph screenshot

-   Admin graph screenshot

 Installing with pip
 ===================